jabgibson/paddington/README.md

 requesting me to write this would have any concerns about the recursive nature of the first solution I have now created two solutions.
 Both were from the hip, without much research or diligence in presentation.

-The test file... shared_test.go is marely holding the test parameters that both tests will run.
+The test file... shared_test.go is merely holding the test parameters that both tests will run.

 ### original introduction
 WholeNumPad takes a string and an integer, and will return a string